Multimodal In-context Learning for ASR of Low-resource Languages: Results and Analysis

-\textbf{Text-only LM selection: }We further include several text-only re-ranking baselines, including Llama\-3B and two languages that are trained on target-language text, to assess whether text-only models can better capture contextual information.
+\textbf{Text-only LM selection: }We further include several text-only re-ranking baselines to assess whether text-only models can better capture contextual information.
+We select off-the-shelf Llama\-3B as strong text-only LLM.
+We also train two language models (N-gram LM and transformer-based LM) with target-language text.
+The re-ranking systems are consistent with others in combining acoustic scores and LM scores, as explained in Section~\ref{sec:hypo_select_approach}.

 We find multimodal speech LLMs outperform Llama across all languages in our setup.
 Although comparisons across LLMs are not fully controlled due to differences in architecture and pre-training data, these results suggest that multimodal conditioning is more effective for hypothesis selection than using a general-purpose text-only LLM.
 Besides, we observe that cross-lingual fine-tuning yields better or comparable ASR performance than a language model trained specifically for the target language but without access to target-language training data, demonstrating the effectiveness of MICL.

 \textbf{Hypothesis selection VS Joint decoding: } We compare our approach with the popular joint decoding approach with an n-gram LM ( details in Appendix~\ref{sec:app_joint_decode}).
 Overall, joint decoding performs better than hypothesis selection in our setup.
 Integrating MICL in joint decoding might bring the best performance, but it is substantially more computationally expensive because joint decoding combines acoustic and language model scores at every decoding timestep, which limits practicality for large scale experiments and deployment.